FeatureBaseDB/www/content/blog/processing-genomes.md

 _Alan is a software engineer at Pilosa.
 When he’s not mapping the universe, you can find him playing with laser cutters, building fidget spinners for his dog, or practicing his sick photography skills.
 Find him on Twitter [@gsnark](https://twitter.com/gsnark)._

 _Jaffee is a lead software engineer at Pilosa.
-When he’s not evangelizing independent indexes, he enjoys jiu-jitsu, building mechanical keyboards, and spending time with family.
+When he’s not dabbling in bioinformatics, he enjoys jiu-jitsu, building mechanical keyboards, and spending time with family.
 Follow him on Twitter at [@mattjaffee](https://twitter.com/mattjaffee?lang=en)._